-The Dug Collective was founded in 2011 by Joana Cifre-Cerda, Ross Oliver and myself.
-We have worked together on a range of multidisciplinary installations and residencies in Lincoln, London and Palma.
-The approach is fundamentally experimental and resourceful, engaging with the abject and overlooked aspects of the environment and psyche.
+The Dug Collective began in 2011 as a collaboration with Joana Cifre-Cerda and Ross Oliver.
+We worked together on a range of multidisciplinary installations and residencies in Lincoln, London and Palma.
+The approach was fundamentally experimental, engaging with the abject and overlooked aspects of the environment and psyche.

 For Opem2 at The Collection, Lincoln we developed work based on the piece ‘Cuckoon’, shown at How Soon Is Now at Stokes Warehouse in 2012.
 ‘Huaca’ was developed as a site-specific piece for The Collection, utilising space that is usually hidden from view to the visiting public, it draws on the sense of the venue’s archaeological heritage, digging beneath the surface, uncovering fragments of our past so as to shed light on the present.